Fockus26/Bot-Tickets-Case-Study/README.md

 ---

-## 📸 Showcase

-*(Screenshots, GIFs or demo videos will be added here)*

----

 ## ⚙️ Installation & Setup

 ⚠️ This repository is a **public case study** only.
 The original project was delivered privately to a client and is not publicly available.

 Workflows required:

 - API keys for phone/email providers
 - Valid proxy lists

 ---

 ## 📖 Case Study

 This project represented a complex challenge in web automation.
 It required overcoming anti-bot protections, managing verification flows, and integrating a client confirmation step before purchase.

 The final solution automated the ticket purchasing process end-to-end, from account creation to ticket delivery.